etcd-io/etcd/etcdctl/README.md

 #### Options

-- peerURLs -- comma separated list of URLs to associate with the new member.
+- peer-urls -- comma separated list of URLs to associate with the new member.

 #### Return value